rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

 ## More fiat?

 Total estimates of all fiat money also vary wildly.
-We're at the mercy of every central bank and nation state -- any one of which could inflate their money supply overnight.
+And we're at the mercy of every central bank and nation state -- any one of which could inflate their money supply overnight.
 And because of this, it's impossible to